 Q: Are food permits transferable?

 Answer: Food permits are not transferable to a new owner or a new location.

 Q: Can I prepare food in another person’s approved kitchen under their permit?

 Answer: No. While you may operate in another person’s approved kitchen with a permission letter, you must still maintain your own food establishment/ manufacturing permit.

-Q: Is food handler certification required for me to manage or operate a food establishment?
+Q: Is certified food manager training required to operate a food establishment?

 Q: How can I get a temporary permit and what are the requirements?

 Answer: Temporary Permits are limited to operating for a period of less than or equal to fourteen (14) consecutive days in conjunction with a single event or celebration.
 Temporary Food Guideline

 For information on obtaining a temporary permit, please contact your Local County Health Unit.

 Q: Are fairs and carnival food units or establishments inspected?